 Temperature: 10°C – 24°C

-In February, the air starts to warm up slightly.
-Days become pleasant, though nights remain cool.
-February is perfect for outdoor walks, exploring temples, or sitting by the river in the sun.
+February remain pretty much the same as January, and sometimes even much colder due to fresh snowfalls in the mountain region.
+Both days and nights remain cold.
+But sometimes, due to ongoing climate change, February brings such days when you can go for outdoor walks, explore temples, or sit by the river in the warm morning sun.
 If you don’t enjoy freezing cold weather, this month might be ideal for you.
-Tourist numbers begin to increase a little, but the city still feels calm and relaxed.
+Tourist numbers increase a bit, but the city still feels calm and relaxed.

 March